caltechlibrary/caltechdata_api/README.md

 Successfully modified record https://cd-sandbox.tind.io/records/352
 ```

-Get geo points from CaltechDATA.
+Get geographic metadata from CaltechDATA with WKT representations in a csv file.
 You can import this to a GIS program like QGIS
-using a delimited text import and projection epsg:4326
+using a delimited text import and projection epsg:4326.
+You'll have to do one
+import for Geometry type Point and another for Geometry type Polygon.

 ```
 python get_geo.py caltechdata_geo.csv